New York Inpatient Alcohol And Drug Rehab Centers

 If you need medication-assisted treatment to help curb withdrawal symptoms, such as methadone or Suboxone, you may be able to access this depending on the rehab center you choose.

 Many rehabilitation facilities also offer mental health services as part of rehab programs, since mental health issues often occur alongside drug or alcohol addiction.
-Dual diagnosis treatment programs work to treat both the substance use disorder and mental health disorder or trauma at the same time.
+Dual diagnosis treatment programs work to treat both substance use disorder and mental health disorder or trauma at the same time.

 Specialized treatment services may also be available, depending on the treatment facility.
 Such rehab services could include veteran friendly treatment, LGBTQ friendly treatment, or pet friendly rehab programs.